 My kids aren’t super keen to eat sandwiches every single day.
 One day I happened upon a cute little thermos at the store, it reminded me of the thermos from my childhood lunch box.
 I picked it up and decided to give it a try.
 Genius!
 Suddenly the door opened to warm food.
 Tired leftovers become cozy lunchtime dishes.
 Seriously changed our lunch box lives.
 So, I’ve gathered together a few of my kids’ favourite thermos meals.

 Mac and Cheese Before we had a thermos, macaroni and cheese sent to school would become cold and lumpy.
 Mac and cheese in a thermos stays warm and cheesey.
-Our favourite is Annie’s Cheddar Mac, shells made with real aged cheddar cheese.
-My kids have been devouring Annie’s since they started eating solid foods!
+Whether your are making our homemade bacon mac and cheese or using your favourite boxed mac and cheese – the kids are going to love opening up a thermos of cheesy mac.